25daysofserverless

 What’s the best target type for date and time storage?

 Datetime23 is a good default for precision and performance.
 Use datetimeoffset if you need time zone awareness.
-Connect to Azure SQL Server from Power BI a Step by Step Guide 2026
+Create Calculated Columns in SQL Server Like a Pro: 7 Techniques You Need to Know 2026

 How can I preserve performance when converting large tables?